Tom Clancy's Splinter Cell: Conviction: Retail versions

 Splinter Cell: Conviction is available on the Xbox 360 and Microsoft Windows platforms, as well as mobile versions for the iOS and Java ME.
-Ubisoft has stated that it has no plans to release it on the PlayStation 3 with Max Béland, the creative director of Splinter Cell further stating; "Well, Splinter Cell was originally built on Xbox and we've had a great relationship with Microsoft.
+Ubisoft stated that it had no plans to release it on the PlayStation 3 with Max Béland, the creative director of Splinter Cell further stating; "Well, Splinter Cell was originally built on Xbox and we've had a great relationship with Microsoft.
 So Conviction is an exclusive for 360, it's not going to go to PS3."
 The PC version implemented Ubisoft's new DRM, which requires a permanent internet connection.

 Conviction was released in four retail versions.
-As well as the standard version, a Special Edition, a Collector's Edition, and a Limited Collector's Edition were also released.
+In addition to the standard version, a Special Edition, a Collector's Edition, and a Limited Collector's Edition were also released.

 The Special Edition, called Shadow Edition, was exclusive to Britain, specifically, Game, Gamestation and Gameplay, and featured alternate box art, a SPAS-12 silenced shotgun, early in-game access to the SC3000 and a special "Shadow Armor" playable skin.
 Pre-orders also included Tom Clancy's Splinter Cell: Conviction Projector Torch.

 The Collector's Edition was exclusive to the United States and Canada, and featured a USB flash drive, an artbook based on the Splinter Cell series, two decal stickers, a comic book detailing the events leading up to Conviction, and two in-game items: an MP5-SD3 sub-machine gun and a Third Echelon spy suit.
 Due to a number of defective USB drives, Ubisoft lowered the price of the collector's edition by $10.

 The Limited Collector's Edition was exclusive to European, Middle Eastern, Asian and Pacific territories.
 It included a high quality edition box with a Sam Fisher figurine, steel-book DVD case with the game disc, manual and game soundtrack CD (24 tracks), and a card with 5 bonus in-game content codes: for the MP-5 sub-machine gun, SC-3000 assault rifle, SMG-2 machine pistol, "Infiltration" game mode and the Shadow Armor outfit.

 Some individual stores also released their own variations.
 GameStop pre-orders included a SPAS-12 silenced shotgun code.
 Best Buy pre-orders included a SC-3000 assault rifle code.
 Amazon.co.uk released its own Limited Edition which contained the standard version of the game, a separate DVD case called "Exclusive Pre-order Pack" and the SPAS-12 code, a 32-page comic book ("Digging in the Ashes") and a DVD detailing the making of the game.
 Play.com's version of the game contained the standard edition, plus Tom Clancy's Splinter Cell: Conviction carabiner torch.

-In March 2010, Microsoft announced a special limited edition black Xbox 360 Elite console for Tom Clancy's Splinter Cell: Conviction.
-The unit includes a 250 GB hard drive, two black wireless controllers, a black wired headset, an ethernet cable, a standard definition composite A/V cable, and the standard edition of the game.
+In March 2010, Microsoft announced a special limited-edition black Xbox 360 Elite console for Tom Clancy's Splinter Cell: Conviction.
+The unit includes a 250 GB hard drive, two black wireless controllers, a black wired headset, an ethernet cable, a standard definition composite A/V cable, and a physical copy of the game in the standard version.